 While the principle behind evaporative cooling is very simple, some products simply function better than others.
 Be sure to select a vest that possesses as many of the following characteristics as possible.

 Cooling vests must fit properly.
 Some dogs are more comfortable wearing clothing than others, but no dog likes to wear things that don’t fit well.
-To ensure your dog is willing to wear his new cooling vest, you want to be sure you select a style that is suitable for your dog’s body type, and you’ll need to make sure you select the best size.
-Always refer to the manufacturer’s guidelines when determining a size, and rely on your dog’s measurements, rather than his weight, to obtain the best fit.
+To ensure your dog is willing to wear her new cooling vest, you want to be sure you select a style that is suitable for your dog’s body type, and you’ll need to make sure you select the best size.
+Always refer to the manufacturer’s guidelines when determining a size, and rely on your dog’s measurements, rather than her weight, to obtain the best fit.

 Cooling vests should function for a reasonable length of time.
 A cooling vest that dries completely in 5 minutes is pretty worthless; minimally, a cooling vest should work for about 15 minutes to make it worth the effort.
 Remember that while cooling vests will work better in arid climates, they’ll also dry more quickly when there isn’t much water in the air.
 Accordingly, this is a very important consideration for owners and dogs living in the desert-like areas.

 The best cooling vests also reflect the sun’s heat.
 Although evaporative cooling is the primary way by which cooling vests lower your dog’s temperature, some of the nicer designs incorporate materials that help protect your dog’s back and sides from the sun’s rays, which helps keep them even cooler.